gitter-badger/luda/site/html/_patterns/avatar.md

 ---
 title: Avatar
-description: Use avatar to show user photo and information.
+description: Avatar can be used to show user photo and information.
 ---

 ## Vertical Avatar
-Add the class `.avatar-y` to create a vertical avatar.
+To create a vertical avatar, add the class `.avatar-y` to a container, then wrap a photo and texts like the below example.

 {% capture avatar_y %}
 <div class="avatar-y">